emote-project/Scenario1/EMOTE-Modules-WIP/ReadMe-WOZ.txt

 Change it to your character's name.
 This is used because Thalamus works across the local network - and this way several people can be working with thalamus at the same time.

-For example, I create a character called Tiago, eugenio creates one callex Eux, so I tell my modules to connect to the Tiago character.
+For example, I create a character called NAO, EMYS creates one callex Eux, so I tell my modules to connect to the NAO character.
-If you don't specify which character it should connect to, the client connects to the first one if gets, and that sometimes leads to for ex, me launching a client but I don't see it in my Thalamus, and suddenly Eugenio says "hey you have a client connected to my Thalamus!"
+If you don't specify which character it should connect to, the client connects to the first one if gets, and that sometimes leads to for ex, me launching a client but I don't see it in my Thalamus, and suddenly EMYS says "hey you have a client connected to my Thalamus!"

 Second, you can also launch ThalamusStandalone with parameters.
 If it is just a word, then it will automatically create a character using that word as the name.
 It's really usefull so you don't always have to go clicking around everythime you launch things.